A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Notations and data

 \paragraph{Death counts.} We use individual-level French death records from the National Institute of Statistics and Economic Studies (INSEE).\footnote{The database is available at \url{https://www.insee.fr/fr/information/4769950}.} Each record contains information on the name, gender, commune of birth, commune of death, date of birth, date of death, and death certificate number.
 We extract death records spanning from 1970 to the first quarter of 2025, resulting in approximately 25.5 million records.

 We perform the following data preprocessing steps: (1) remove duplicate entries, (2) exclude records with missing birth or death dates, (3) exclude records where the date of death precedes the date of birth, and (4) impute missing or misspecified months or days of death by sampling from the empirical distribution of deaths by month and day.
+The fraction of imputed death records is very small (376 out of approximately 20 million observations, i.e., $<0.002\%$), and will therefore only have a negligible impact on the seasonality.
 Next, we aggregate the cleaned death records by 5-year age group, ISO year and week, administrative region of death, and gender.
 To do so, we first map the commune of death to its corresponding department by extracting the first two digits of the reported postal code.
 We then map departments to administrative regions using the matching table provided by INSEE.\footnote{The matching table is available at \url{https://www.insee.fr/fr/information/7766585}.}

 In this paper, we examine the 30-year period from 1990 to 2019, and focus on five-year age groups beginning at age 50 and including an open-ended 95+ age category.
 Our analysis covers the twelve administrative regions of Metropolitan France, excluding Corsica.
 Figure~\ref{fig:regions} displays these twelve regions, along with their respective geographic INSEE codes and names.
 The left panel of Figure~\ref{fig:overview} shows the stacked female death counts for the 12 administrative regions, aggregated among the different age groups considered.